Online Adversarial Knowledge Distillation for Graph Neural Networks: Introduction

-Recently, knowledge distillation has attracted the attention of the Graph Neural Networks (GNNs) community, where a tiny student GNN model is trained by distilling knowledge from a large pre-trained teacher GNN model \cite{yang2020distilling,yang2021extract}.
+Recently, knowledge distillation has attracted the attention of the Graph Neural Networks (GNNs) community, where a tiny student GNN model is trained by distilling knowledge from a large pre-trained teacher GNN model \citep{yang2020distilling,yang2021extract}.
+A successful knowledge distillation requires that the data distribution of both the teacher and student models are similar.
 Nevertheless, directly employing the vanilla teacher-student paradigm will be plagued by the volatility of the graph data.
 That is, the graph topology and node attributes are likely to change over time.
+For example, in social networks, new nodes or new edges may be added to the graph.
 This indicates the distributions of training sets for the teacher and student models might vary.
-A static teacher model therefore is not optimized for transferring knowledge in a volatile environment.
-Retraining the heavy-weight teacher GNN when the graph changes will be impractical considering the expensive cost and the frequency of the change.
 Consequently, the student model trained with outdated knowledge from the static teacher will probably result in sub-optimal solutions.
+A static teacher model therefore is not optimal for transferring knowledge in a volatile environment.
+Although this distribution shift problem has been studied for Convolutional Neural Networks (CNNs) \citep{nguyen2021knowledge}, the problem in the graph domain has not been well addressed.
+The challenge of this problem lies in the constant evolution of graph data.
+Traditional distribution alignment techniques, such as transfer learning, would be ineffective because they assume that the data distributions from the source and target domains are fixed.
+Besides, pretraining a large teacher model requires significantly more processing time and computation resources than training a student model, resulting in many economic and environmental problems.
+Considering the expensive cost and the frequency of the change in graph-structured data training, retraining the heavy-weight teacher GNN when the graph changes will be impractical.
 To alleviate this problem, instead of training a single heavy-weight static teacher GNN, we simultaneously train a group of student GNNs in an online fashion to effectively capture dynamic changes and leverage the group knowledge as an effective proxy for the pre-trained teacher model.
 In this way, each student GNN will distill the knowledge from other peers to enhance its performance.
 When retraining is required in case of graph updates, much less cost will be incurred by the light-weight student models than the heavy-weight teacher models.

 More specifically, each student GNN is trained with the conventional cross-entropy loss from the ground truth labels as well as two types of knowledge from other peers, which corresponds to two characteristics of graph data: \textit{Local Knowledge} and \textit{Global Knowledge}: (1) \textit{Local Knowledge} reflects information contained in the graph topology and node attributes, which is instantiated as the learned node embedding with aggregated attributes from neighboring nodes.
 To better capture the complicated structure of the local knowledge, we employ the adversarial cyclic learning to effectively achieve the embedding alignment among students.
 (2) \textit{Global Knowledge} reflects the prediction over classes by the semi-supervised classifiers.
 We transfer this type of knowledge with KL divergence as the vanilla knowledge distillation does.